Observation of $VVZ$ production at $\sqrt{s}=13$ TeV with the ATLAS detector: Introduction

 The production of three massive vector bosons can occur via diagrams containing mono to quartic boson interaction vertices, and via the Higgsstrahlung process.
 Representative Feynman diagrams are shown in Figure~\ref{fig:feyn}.

 Three distinct search channels based on the number of leptons in the final state are used, targeting different tri-boson final states, namely \threeLeptonJets for \WWZs and \WZZs, \fourlepton for \WWZs, and at least \fivelepton for \WZZs and \ZZZ processes, with $\ell=e,\mu$.
 The sets of selection criteria for the different search channels are designed to avoid overlap between the channels.
 The dominant background processes are \WZs production for the \threelepton channel, and \WZs and \ZZ~production for the \fourlepton and \fivelepton channels.
 To enhance the sensitivity, the signal regions for the \threelepton and \fourlepton channels are further split into sub-categories.
 Boosted decision tree (BDT) discriminants are trained individually for each channel to enhance the separation between signal and background events.
 These channels are then combined with a binned maximum-likelihood fit of the BDT discriminants, yielding a combined signal strength parameter $\mu$ for \VVZ production with $\mu$ defined as the ratio of the measured tri-boson production cross section to its SM prediction.
 The signal strength is also determined separately for \WWZs and \WZZ production.
+Additionally, the signal strength for on-shell \VVZ production is extracted by treating the Higgsstrahlung contribution as background.
 Finally, limits on effective field theory (EFT) parameters describing the four-vector-boson interaction vertex are derived with discriminants optimised to enhance the sensitivity to EFT contributions to the SM processes.